yflin2002/SAPL/readme.md

 python preprocess_waymo.py
 ```
 ## Source-models
 We use the same source model as [TTYD](https://github.com/valeoai/TTYD), which can be downloaded from the following link.
-Thank them for their excellent work!

 | Source datatset | Link                                                         |
 | --------------- | ------------------------------------------------------------ |